GHEEJIAN/data-mining-project/README.md

 Things to take note:

 In data extraction section,
-kindly make sure Webdriver and Selenium is installed in the machine kindly define the location of webdriver in the machine in the script
+kindly make sure Webdriver and Selenium are installed in the machine kindly define the location of webdriver in the machine in the script

 In data pre-processing, correlation and sentiment analysis,